apache/doris/docs/en/administrator-guide/resource-management.md

    In the command to create a resource, the user must provide the following information:

    * `resource_name` name of the resource
-   * `PROPERTIES` related parameters, as follows：
+   * `PROPERTIES` related parameters, as follows:
-     * `type`：resource type, required.
+     * `type`: resource type, required.
 Currently, only spark and odbc_catalog are supported.
      * For other parameters, see the resource introduction